By Warren Peper // Marketing & Communication // 3.8.18

 Thornton decided sometime after her second child was born that she wanted a career in accounting.
 Her music degree would not quite satisfy those professional requirements.
 She needed to go back to college to accomplish that.

-So here we are, as Thornton is taking four courses this semester, on her way to graduating with a degree in accounting in CSU’s School of Business in the summer of 2018.
+So here we are, as Thornton is taking four courses this semester, on her way to graduating with a degree in accounting in CSU’s College of Business in the summer of 2018.

 In case you’re a little winded just hearing about Thornton’s goals and accomplishments, there’s one other element to add.
 She’s already taking some postgraduate courses online in order to get a head start on her MBA.
 And just for good measure, let’s throw this into the conversation, she has a 4.0 in all of these courses.